BryanZaneee/IoT_microservice/README.md

     g++ -o ide ide.cpp -lpigpio -lrt
     ```

-    These commands will generate the executable files `phys`, `edge`, and `ide`.
+    These commands will generate the executable files `button`, `LED`, `edge`, and `ide`.
 If you are receving a ` Can't lock /var/run/pigpio.pid Failed to initialize pigpio ` then run these commands:
     ```
     sudo killall pigpiod
     ```